Dear readers of ADxS.org, please forgive the disruption.

 Aggressiveness increases the willingness to fight, just as fearfulness increases the willingness to flee.

-Combat was much more important and beneficial at the time our stress systems were created than it is today.
+Fighting was much more important and beneficial at the time when our stress systems were created than it is today.

-The two stress benefits of aggressiveness and anxiousness seem contradictory at first glance.
-If aggressiveness is a stress benefit, how can anxiousness be equally useful?
+At first glance, the two stress benefits of aggressiveness and anxiety seem contradictory.
+If aggressiveness is a stress benefit, how can anxiety be equally useful?

-Stress symptoms are not a uniform response to any stressor, but vary depending on which stressor occurs.
-It is obvious that neither an aggressive nor a fearful reaction is appropriate to the stressor hunger.
-In contrast, to some other stressors, an aggressive response (fight) or a fearful response (flight) is more appropriate.
+Stress symptoms are not a uniform reaction to every stressor, but vary depending on which stressor occurs.
+It is obvious that neither an aggressive nor an anxious reaction is appropriate for the stressor hunger.
+In contrast, an aggressive reaction (fight) or an anxious reaction (flight) is more appropriate for some other stressors.

-However, it can be seen that people differ according to the extent to which aggressive or fearful forms of behavior predominate in them.
+However, it is clear that people differ according to the extent to which aggressive or anxious forms of behavior predominate.

-The apparent contradiction is resolved if one considers not only the stress benefit for the individual, but the stress benefit for the whole group or genus.
-See below under 13. individual variance of stress symptoms as survival benefit for group and genus.
+The apparent contradiction is resolved if one considers not only the stress benefit for the individual, but also the stress benefit for the whole group or species.
+See below under 13 Individual variance of stress symptoms as a survival advantage for the group and species.

 4.13.
 Frustration intolerance as a stress benefit consequence

 Frustration intolerance could be a consequence of the massively increased striving to eliminate the stressor.
-A stressor that threatens the existence of a person must be eliminated as quickly as possible.
-If individual solution approaches do not lead to the goal, it would be advantageous to then expend increased energy again to try other solution strategies.
+An existentially threatening stressor must be eliminated as quickly as possible.
+If individual solution approaches do not lead to the desired result, it would be advantageous to expend more energy to try other solution strategies.

-Mind you, a simultaneous parameter is extreme time pressure, which is why the “smart” solutions of slow thinking are not helpful.
+It should be noted that a simultaneous parameter is extreme time pressure, which is why the “clever” solutions of slow thinking are not helpful.

-A stress benefit of rejection sensitivity is not clear.
-It could lie in not spending one’s resources in difficult times on people for whom it is not certain that the investment will be reciprocated.
-However, this does not explain why rejection is so aversive and not just a selector of whom to turn to.
+A stress benefit of rejection sensitivity is not clearly recognizable.
+It could lie in not using one’s resources in difficult times on people where it is not certain that the investment will be reciprocated.
+However, this does not explain why rejection is so aversive and not just a selector of who to turn to.

-The increased risk of being expelled from the group as a result of rejection represents a particularly intense stressor of its own.
+The increased risk of being expelled from the group as a result of rejection is a particularly intense stressor in its own right.

 4.15.
 Stress benefits of Tend and Befriend

-Tend and Befriend has the stress benefit of increasing bonding in dangerous situations.
+Tend and Befriend has the stress benefit of increasing the bond with the group in dangerous situations.

-Similar to aggression and fearfulness, which are preferentially trained depending on the stressor and have different stress benefits (fight versus flight), Rejection Sensitivity and Tend and Befriend make sense simultaneously side by side in an individual.
-The translation could be: Bond more strongly with those who reciprocate the affection and accept the bond, and stay away from those group members with whom you cannot be sure of a return on your investment in bonding.
+Similar to aggression and anxiety, which are developed preferentially depending on the stressor, and which have different stress benefits (fight versus flight), rejection sensitivity and Tend and Befriend can also make sense in an individual at the same time.
+The translation could be: Attach more strongly to those who reciprocate the affection and accept the attachment, and stay away from those group members where you can’t be sure of the return on your investment in an attachment.

-In the case of borderline, this dualism is particularly extreme (whereby borderline patients are often unable to accept an attachment because they do not feel worthy of it and because the fear of losing an attachment is much greater than the benefit of the attachment itself).
+This dualism is particularly pronounced in borderline patients (whereby borderline patients are often unable to accept an attachment because they do not feel worthy of it and because the fear of losing an attachment is significantly greater than the benefits of the attachment itself).

-In the times when the stress benefits of our stress systems were created, exclusion from a group was almost tantamount to a death sentence.
-At the same time, men still had a somewhat greater chance of surviving for a time as lone fighters and hunters, which could explain why tend-and-friend occurs more pronouncedly in women than in men.
+In the times in which the stress benefits of our stress systems emerged, exclusion from a group was almost tantamount to a death sentence.
+Men still had a slightly greater chance of surviving for a while as lone fighters and hunters, which could explain why Tend and Befriend is more pronounced in women than in men.

 4.16.
 Stress benefits of self-esteem problems

-The feeling of constantly having to do something (above under hyperactivity / restlessness / being internally driven) is strongly associated with a subjective impression of the affected person of getting far too little done, of not getting anything done, of being an underperformer and insufficient.
+The feeling of constantly having to do something (above under hyperactivity / restlessness / being internally driven) goes hand in hand with the subjective impression of those affected that they get far too little done, don’t get anything done, are underperformers and inadequate.

-This perception is the way in which stress ensures that the person remains active.
-The feeling of having achieved enough would pave the way for a certain satisfaction and thus for a permitted relaxation.
-But this would be dangerous in the case of an acute threat, as the stressor underlying the stress reaction, because it would weaken the drive to fight the threat.
+This perception is the way in which stress ensures that the person concerned remains active.
+The feeling of having achieved enough would pave the way for a certain satisfaction and thus a permitted relaxation.
+However, this would be dangerous in the case of an acute threat, which is the underlying stressor of the stress response, as it would weaken the drive to fight the threat.

-Stress tells its bearer that his previous problem-solving strategies are not sufficient.
-Stress immediately conveys: “the way you are (so far), you are not okay - because you are in an extremely dangerous situation.
-Move, change, so that you survive.
-Furthermore, your previous stress management strategies have put us in this position.
-Therefore, you should not feel good with the way you are.”
+Stress tells the person experiencing it that their previous problem-solving strategies are inadequate.
+Stress communicates immediately: “You are not okay the way you are (so far) - because you are in an extremely dangerous situation.
+Move, change so that you can survive.
+What’s more, your previous stress management strategies have put you in this situation.
+That’s why you shouldn’t feel good about the way you are.”

-That this is very directly to the detriment of self-esteem is natural.
-A high self-esteem would cause one to be satisfied with oneself as one is.
-Then there would be no reason to change anything about oneself.
-But stress alarms us precisely because something has to be changed.
+It goes without saying that this is directly detrimental to self-esteem.
+A high self-esteem would mean that you are satisfied with yourself as you are.
+Then there would be no reason to change anything about yourself.
+But stress alarms us precisely because something needs to be changed.

-Therefore, severe stress also loosens the neuronal circuitry in the brain in order to be able to dissolve the previous, dysfunctional problem-solving patterns that are mapped in the neuronal circuitry and to replace them more easily with new circuitry.
-Conversely, when stress is successfully managed, it strengthens and reinforces neural circuitry to anchor the most recently successful coping strategy more deeply in the brain and promote its automation.
+This is why severe stress also loosens the neuronal circuits in the brain in order to be able to dissolve the previous, dysfunctional problem-solving patterns that are mapped in the neuronal circuits and to be able to replace them more easily with new circuits.
+Conversely, stress strengthens and reinforces neuronal circuits when stress is successfully managed in order to anchor the last successful coping strategy more deeply in the brain and promote its automation.

 4.17.
 Stress benefits of anxiety

 Increased anxiety causes increased caution.
-When life-threatening circumstances (presence of predators) increase caution, this increases the probability of survival.
+If life-threatening circumstances (presence of predators) increase caution, this increases the probability of survival.

 4.18.
 Stress benefits of inner emptiness and alexithymia

-Inner emptiness is the logical consequence of focusing on the stressor (see above under Thought Circles).
+Inner emptiness is the logical consequence of focusing on the stressor (see above under circles of thought).
 It is conducive to survival if fighting the stressor is the only thing that really counts.
-Nothing should distract from this, not even any perception of inner state, other desires or (even good) feelings.
-Feeling good might tempt you to just go on with it and be fine - instead of worrying about the threat.
+Nothing should distract from this, not even the perception of your inner state, other desires or (even good) feelings.
+Feeling good could tempt you to just get on with it and have a good time - instead of dealing with the threat.

-The stress benefit of reduced empathy could be greater selfishness in problem solving, resulting in an increased likelihood of survival.
-In the physical struggle for survival with an enemy, empathy for the enemy’s suffering is a hindrance.
+The stress benefit of reduced empathy could lie in greater selfishness in problem solving, which increases the probability of survival.
+In the physical struggle for survival with an enemy, empathy for their suffering is a hindrance.

 Within a group, increased compassion for others is a bonding tool that counteracts exclusion from the group, which would be even more detrimental in dangerous times.

-These contrasting stress benefits might make it plausible that people who externalize their stress (ADHD-HI: fight) benefit from decreased empathy, whereas for people who tend to internalize their stress (ADHD-I: flight, kill), increased empathy is beneficial (tend and be friend).
+These opposing stress benefits could make it plausible that people who externalize their stress (ADHD-HI: fight) benefit from decreased empathy, whereas for people who tend to internalize their stress (ADHD-I: flight, play dead), increased empathy is beneficial (Tend and be friend).

 4.20.
 Stress benefits of Novelty Seeking

-One conceivable stress benefit of novelty seeking would be the search for new ways and means of coping with challenges.
-From the individual’s point of view, however, this appears to be rather disadvantageous, since the expenditure of resources for this is likely to be too high and resources tend to be conserved during an extreme stress.
-Possibly the stress benefit lies in an advantage for the species.
+A stress benefit of novelty seeking could conceivably be the search for new ways and means of coping with challenges.
+From the perspective of the individual, however, this appears to be rather disadvantageous, as the resources required for this are likely to be too high and resources tend to be conserved during extreme stress.
+It is possible that the stress benefit lies in an advantage for the species.

-A stress benefit from the affinity for risk and risky sports could result from the fact that their stimulus intensity is so great that those affected can (must) finally fully engage with something.
+A stress benefit from the affinity for risk and risky sports could result from the fact that their stimulus intensity is so great that those affected can (have to) finally fully engage with something.
 A kind of hyperfocus could be induced.

-It is also conceivable that risk-taking, which is a stressor in its own right, is thus better able to mask the latent undefined stressor that exists in ADHD than other activities that do not offer stressful stimuli and can therefore more easily fall into the category of “now not allowed pleasures.”
+It is also conceivable that risk-taking, which is a stressor in its own right, is better able to mask the latent undefined stressor that exists in ADHD than other activities that offer no stressful stimuli and can therefore more easily fall into the category of “pleasures not allowed now”.

 4.22.
 Stress benefits of communication problems

-The purpose of stress is to focus the person’s interest on issues that will help him solve his problem.
+The purpose of stress is to focus the person’s interest on issues that will help them to solve their problem.
 All other things are unimportant.
 Stress is therefore more successful when things that do not arouse the person’s interest seem unimportant and irrelevant.

-This phenomenon becomes more understandable if one takes into account that the deviating control of attention during stress occurs primarily via the factor of motivability (which is reduced in ADHD).
-Things that the affected person personally considers interesting (in the case of stress, those things that can solve his problem) attract attention.
-When personal motivation is high, ADHD sufferers can also very well block out all other things (low distractibility).
-In contrast, what others want the affected person to be interested in without really doing it is considered unimportant.
-Affected persons are very easily distracted from these things.
+This phenomenon becomes more understandable if one considers that the deviation in attention control during stress is primarily due to the factor of motivational capacity (which is reduced in ADHD).
+Things that the affected person personally considers interesting (in the case of stress, things that can solve their problem) attract attention.
+With a high level of personal motivation, ADHD sufferers are also very good at blocking out all other things (low distractibility).
+On the other hand, what others want, what the affected person should be interested in without actually doing it, is considered unimportant.
+Those affected are very easily distracted from these things.

-Even if someone has fully understood cognitively that it is good for him to be interested in something now (e.g. the binomial formulas or the grammar of the infinitive in order to get good grades and no trouble at home) and he also has the will to achieve good grades and not to annoy anyone at home, this still does not arouse any personal interest.
-Apart from that, good grades are not important here and now, and home is equally very far away in the classroom - and therefore uninteresting.
+Even if someone has fully understood cognitively that it is good for them to be interested in something now (e.g. the binomial formulae or the grammar of the infinitive in order to get good grades and not get into trouble at home) and they also have the will to achieve good grades and not annoy anyone at home, this does not arouse any personal interest.
+Apart from that, good grades are not important here and now and at home is also very far away in the classroom - and therefore uninteresting.

 4.22.2.
-Stress benefits of “interlocutors barely get a word in edgewise”
+Stress benefits of “conversation partners hardly get a chance to speak”

 The same explanation applies here as for the fact that small talk is perceived as boring.
-The hyperfocusing of affected persons on topics of interest to them causes a shift from personally less interesting to personally more interesting topics that are more suitable to motivate the affected person….
+The hyperfocus of those affected on topics that interest them causes a shift from personally less interesting to personally more interesting topics that are more suitable for motivating the person concerned.

-Since the acute problem of the person concerned is greater than the needs of others who are not currently under severe stress, this is even socially legitimate to a certain extent.
-It would be interesting to observe whether stress sufferers select according to this.
+As the acute problem of the person affected is greater than the needs of others who are not under severe stress, this is even socially legitimate to a certain extent.
+It would be interesting to observe whether people affected by stress select according to this.

 With the symptoms